KensakuASAHI/ConsoleApp/readme.md

 ## Extra

-For convenience, Makefile and Xcode project are included.
+For convenience, Makefile is included for Unix like OS environment (e.g. Linux and/or macOS) users.

-## Licence
+## License

 These files are licensed under CC0.